 The province of Jaén, Spain, produces more olive oil than any other province in the world.
 In the town of Villanueva de la Reina, the gateway to Andalusia in the province of Jaén, resides the groves that produce Oro Bailén: "La Casa del Agua" and "Los Juncales," the former a country farm adjacent to the oil grinding mill on the A4 highway, and the latter a mountain farm in the Sierra Morena.
 Located just south of the largest areas of Mediterranean forest in Spain, these lands have a wide variety of fauna and flora that gives the land high ecological value.
 The groves sit at the natural border between the Castilian Plateau and the Valley of the Guadalquivir.
 The valley provides an opening to the ocean, allowing cloud masses to enter and, aided by the dominant winds, cross the corridor from West to East.
 This effect also produces important rainfall during the spring and autumn.
 This exceptional location has the optimum climate for obtaining oils with a special aromatic quality, with average annual temperatures between 16-18° C, with an average rainfall of 550-700 mm/per year.

-GALGÓN 99 works with an external department of biologists and agricultural engineers who handle the entire process of managing the farms, including plague control, watering and fertilization plans, observing the olives' maturity rate, and ensuring that objective decisions can be made by management.
+GALGÓN 99 works with an internal department of biologists and agricultural engineers who handle the entire process of managing the farms, including plague control, watering and fertilization plans, observing the olives' maturity rate, and ensuring that objective decisions can be made by management.
 The groves' farmers use the latest technologies and automatisms to perform irrigation by sectors, land observations and testing, as well as fertilization deployed through the irrigation system (ferti-irrigation).
 This technique allows the fertilizer to dissolve with the water so the plants' anabolic process occurs more efficiently.

 Harvest & The Trees